FSA‘s focus is in three major areas:

-FSA advocated to exempt Social Security income from State tax initially through a letter campaign to (all) State legislators.
-A public position statement was released to Statewide/local newspapers.
-Testimony was given in Hartford.
-A cost/benefit analysis was presented to State Finance Committee leaders.
+FSA has advocated to exempt Social Security income from State tax through a variety of actions, including: a letter campaign to all State legislators; a public position statement released to Statewide/local newspapers; public testimony given in Hartford; and a cost/benefit analysis presented to State Finance Committee leaders.
 As a result, subsequent Legislative action was taken to broaden the exemption.
 We continue to support this and recommend full elimination of the tax for all seniors.

-FSA stressed the importance of restoring full funding of State Benefits for economically challenged seniors - in opposition to efforts to balance the budget on the backs of needy residents.
+FSA has stressed the importance of restoring full funding of State Benefits for economically challenged seniors in opposition to efforts to balance the budget on the backs of needy residents.
 We wrote to our officials and asked other seniors to support this effort.